 The situation with respect to land is complicated by the fact that, before the Civil Code came into force in 2000, several bodies were responsible for issuing various land tenure documents, and they were often inefficient in registering rights.
-The rapid change of the bodies in charge of land allocation decrees and land tenure documents has further aggravated the problem - there have been at least four regimes established since independence: The first was established under the old Land Code 1991; a new regime was established in a package of legislative acts passed after the adoption of the law "On Land Reform," 1996 and the privatization legislation; the third regime arose under the Land Code 1999, which is currently in force; finally, there were a few additional provisions introduced on property rights following t he introduction of the Civil Code 2000.
+The rapid change of the bodies in charge of land allocation decrees and land tenure documents has further aggravated the problem - there have been at least four regimes established since independence: The first was established under the old Land Code 1991; a new regime was established in a package of legislative acts passed after the adoption of the law "On Land Reform," 1996 and the privatization legislation; the third regime arose under the Land Code 1999, which is currently in force; finally, there were a few additional provisions introduced on property rights following the introduction of the Civil Code 2000.

 The Cabinet of Ministers, the Ministry of Ecology and Natural Resources or local executive authorities act as lessors in respect of leases of state-owned land.
+The same State authorities are authorized to make decisions on the allocation of state-owned land for use.